zmalone/chef-web-docs/chef_master/source/resource_execute.rst

 ``user``
    **Ruby Type:** String, Integer

    The user name of the user identity with which to launch the new process.
 The user name may optionally be specifed with a domain, i.e. domainuser or user@my.dns.domain.com via Universal Principal Name (UPN)format.
-It can also be specified without a domain simply as user if the domain is instead specified using the domain attribute.
+It can also be specified without a domain simply as user if the domain is instead specified using the domain property.
 On Windows only, if this property is specified, the password property must be specified.

 Common Resource Functionality
 =====================================================